mrakgr/The-Spiral-Language/readme.md

 Here is the part the actually compiles the modules.
 It creates that batch script and sets up the `Process` object which it then uses to launch the script from the command line.
 The above code fragment is messy due to heavy use of macros, but it is straightforward.

-After the above is executed successfuly, a `CUmodule` object is bound to the `modules` variable which holds all the kernels in binary format.
+After the above is executed successfully, a `CUmodule` object is bound to the `modules` variable which holds all the kernels in binary format.
 This is used in the `run` function.

 ```
     inl dim3 = function